modular/modular/KGEN/utils/vscode-mojo/README.md

 ![right-click-menu](https://github.com/modularml/mojo/assets/77730378/b267a44c-fa2c-425d-bada-7360cd338351)

 You may bind hotkeys to any of the actions listed here.
-For example, to bind a hotkey for the "Run Mojo File in Terminal" action, open preferences, then select `Keyboard Shortcuts > Mojo: Run Mojo File in Terminal`.
+For example, to bind a hotkey for the "Run Mojo File" action, open preferences, then select `Keyboard Shortcuts > Mojo: Run Mojo File`.

-### Run Mojo File in Terminal
+### Run Mojo File

 This executes the current Mojo file in a terminal that is reused by other invocations of this same action, even if they run a different file.